If you hold a LIC policy, for which you had already completed

 If you had purchased a LIC policy, you shall maintain the details of that policy, get to know your next due date or pay your premium using your online account.
 To register your policy details and create your online account, follow the below steps:

-1. Go to LIC's registration page - http://licindia.in/Home/New-Registration and fill up your policy No, Installment Premium and your Date of Birth.
+1. Go to LIC's registration page - https://ebiz.licindia.in/D2CPM/#Register and fill up your policy No, Installment Premium, your Date of Birth, Mobile No, Email ID and Gender.
 The installment premium should be the premium excluding your Service tax.
 Your Date of Birth should match with that of your policy.

-2. Once you click on Proceed, you details will be validated and if its successful, you will asked to enter your userID and password of your choice.
+2. Once you click on Proceed, you details will be validated and if its successful, you will asked to enter your password of your choice.

-3. After providing a valid userID and password, your account will be successfully created and you will be taken to your account home page.
+3. After providing a valid password, your account will be successfully created and you will be taken to your account home page.

 You would be paying your LIC policy premium either offline at the cash counters or through online payment or with ECS.
 If you are an Income Tax payer, you would need the premium paid statement for the current financial year at the time of your income tax filing with your employer or with the Income Tax dept.